JohannesLorenz/lmms-wiki/Home.md

 <http://lists.sourceforge.net/lists/listinfo/lmms-users>

 **Contacting the Maintainer**
-If you want to contact the maintainer of LMMS (e.g. for sending a [[localization|[SF Wiki] Creating a localization]]), use the following e-mail-address:
+If you want to contact the maintainer of LMMS (e.g. for sending a [[localization|Creating a localization]]), use the following e-mail-address:

 ![](http://lmms.sourceforge.net/graphics/mailaddr_bw.gif)